 Below is an example of the scores for Southampton City Council who has granted permission for their GCC data to be publicly available.
 Please click on the logo to view a summary report along with a breakdown of their score across the five themes.

 Scores will also be made available through the GC Tracker status map for GC signatories, so that the overall performance of participating GC signatories will be displayed (with permission) in the Tracker website providing visual indication of the various components of the tracker.

 Sustainable Development Goals

-Signatories to the GCC will enable a collaborative approach to making the City of Southampton a carbon neutral, cleaner and healthier city.
+Signatories to the GC will enable a collaborative approach to making the City of Southampton a carbon neutral, cleaner and healthier city.
 Signatories include but are not limited to